ealmonte32/checkVT/extension/README.md

 ### This is the browser extension directory.

-Extension version is available for Google Chrome and Mozilla Firefox.
+Extension version is available for Google Chrome, Microsoft Edge, and Mozilla Firefox.